TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ========    =================   ===================================================================
 execute     runonce             Option controls stage execution.
 It can have one of three possible
                                 values: ``run``, ``runonce``, and ``skip``.
-If it is set to ``run`` calculations are always performed and if **dump** is set dump file is saved.
-If it is set to ``runonce`` calculations are performed if there is no dump file specified by **dump** option.
-If it is present calculations are skipped and data is loaded from the file.
+If it is set to ``run`` calculations are always performed and if **dump** is set, dump file is saved.
+If it is set to ``runonce``, calculations are performed when there is no dump file specified by **dump** option.
+If it is present, calculations are skipped and data is loaded from the file.
-                                If it is set to ``skip`` calculations are skip and if **dump** is set data is loaded from the file. dump        [dump file name]    File name of dump data.
+                                If it is set to ``skip``, calculations are skipped and if **dump** is set, data is loaded from the file. dump        [dump file name]    File name of dump data.
 It is used to save results of calculations or to load previously calculated data - this depends on **execute** option.
 Default value of this option depends on the stage and for